ermalkonjufca1/ish-api-task-2/README.md

 To run the example on index.js execute this command `npm run scraper`.\
 When scraper finish the job, output json file will be on ./output/index.js

+## NOTES
+Class from Crawl-E framework `JsonFileWriter`, I think has a limitation, since it cannot save all items.
+Please use _saveItems() function as an alternative to save the file\

 ## Reference

 * `Collection/s`   Is a list of containers, eg. collection of movies, collection of tv show.
 Collection can be a list as well.